casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 The arguments used above are:
 -   `node-address` - An IP address of a peer on the network.
 The default port for JSON-RPC servers on Mainnet and Testnet is 7777
 -   `state-root-hash` -
 -   `key` - The identifier for the query.
-It must be the account public key, account hash, contract address hash, transfer hash, or deploy hash
+It must be the account public key, account hash, contract package hash, transfer hash, or deploy hash
 -   `q` - An optional query path argument that allows you to drill into the specifics of a query with respect to the key

 **Example 1:**